 Lands within traditional asset classes already owned by the Endowment may become suitable for a higher and better use than the current asset classification.
 Often these properties exhibit high property values and low annual revenues and may be encroached upon by urban development.
-The major data sources used to identify lands suitable for reclassification may include:
+The major data sources used to identify lands suitable for transition may include:

-- Appraised values above the value normally indicative of the current use. - Regional land-use planning studies. - Resource trends and demographic changes. - Planning and zoning designations if they substantiate IDL's assessment of the classification.
+- Appraised values above the value normally indicative of the current use.

+- Regional land-use planning studies.

+- Resource trends and demographic changes.

-The objective for lands identified for potential reclassification will be to lease the parcels, typically for commercial and/or industrial uses, or sell the parcels.
-Evaluation of the options for lease or sale will be completed on a case-by-case basis with the assistance of the Commercial Real Estate Advisor.
-Once the land is reclassified, it will be included under the appropriate revenue producing asset class.
+The objective for lands identified as potential transition lands will be to lease the parcels, typically for commercial and/or industrial uses, or sell the parcels.
+Evaluation of the options for lease or sale will be completed on a case-by-case basis.
+Once the land is transitioned, it will be included under the predominant revenue producing asset class.

-Lands suited for reclassification are those currently owned by the endowments.
-Lands should not be acquired where the primary reason for acquisition is reclassification, though reclassification lands may exist within an acquisition.
+Lands suited for transition are those currently owned by the endowments.
+Lands should not be acquired where the primary reason for acquisition is transition, though transition lands may exist within an acquisition.
 In select cases, improvements such as obtaining zoning and other entitlements may be pursued for ground leasing purposes, to maximize value, or to ready the parcel for sale.